bestemorgul/CoffeeApp/README.md

 - Images of hot coffe types & iced coffe types
 - Short description for each coffee
-- Ingredients of each coffe
+- Ingredients of each coffee

  ## Screens